Lorikw/wai-about-wai/_about/translating.md

 You are welcome to translate any WAI resource.
 For suggestions on which to translate first, see [Priorities for Translations below](#priorities).

 **Scope:**
-* The instructions cover web pages with a URI that begins with www.w3.org/WAI
+* These instructions cover web pages with a URI that begins with www.w3.org/WAI
-* For web pages that begin with www.w3.org/TR/ there is a different process that is being updated in early 2019.
+* For web pages that begin with www.w3.org/TR/ or something else, there is a different process that is being updated in 2019.
 Some information is in [TR Translations below](#tr).

-## [INCOMPLETE DRAFT] Translation Steps
+## [In-Progress Draft] Translation Steps

 **If you want to translate a WAI resource:**